JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    ![Mobile Multiplatform project - additional settings](multiplatform-mobile-project-wizard-3.png)

    > We recommend using the regular framework for your first project, as this option doesn't require third-party tools and
-   > has less integration issues.
+   > has less installation issues.
    >
    > For more complex projects, you might need the CocoaPods dependency manager that helps handle library dependencies.
    > To learn more about Cocoapods and how to set up an environment for them, see [CocoaPods overview and setup](native-cocoapods.md).